hyosung11/Launch-School/Courses/journal.md

 10:56 A few minutes before my next study session with Michael.
 I understand the problem with Laurent better now.

 11:08 Michael working on a problem and he's set to take his assessment on Thursday.

+12:22 Michael and I both solved challenging problems within the timeframe we need to pass the interview assessment.
+I felt more confident after troubleshooting and solving my problem.

+14:34 After study session with Deepak where he helped me with the challenges of substrings and nested arrays.